 Todd Burge On Mountain Stage

-Beginning in the late '80s and continuing through the '90s, Burge was one of the most important figures in the Morgantown music scene, fronting everything from the alt-rock band 63 Eyes to the outlaw-country cover project Triple Shot.
-Since the early 2000s, Burge has concentrated on his own peculiar brand of folk-pop, working extensively with artists like Tim O'Brien and Don Dixon.
+A native of West Virginia's Wood County region, Burge spent the '80s and '90s earning his place as one of the most important and enduring figures in the state's music scene, fronting everything from the alt-rock band 63 Eyes to the outlaw-country cover project Triple Shot.
+Since the early 2000s, Burge has concentrated on his singular brand of folk-pop storytelling.
+His latest album, Imitation Life, was produced by longtime collaborator and Grammy winner Tim O'Brien.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.